-With summer in full swing (well, semi-full swing here by the coast), that means plenty of summer fruit popping up in stores.
-I thought these pastry cream tarts would be perfect to start off the summer with — a deliciously buttery tart shell filled to the rim with sweet vanilla pastry cream and topped with jam-glazed summer fruit.
+With summer in full swing (well, semi-full swing here by the coast), plenty of summer fruit is popping up in stores.
+I thought these pastry cream tarts would be the perfect way to start off the summer — a buttery tart shell filled to the rim with sweet vanilla pastry cream and topped with jam-glazed summer fruit.
 Mmm.

 1 1/3 cups heavy cream

 3 large egg yolks

 2 tablespoons cold unsalted butter, cubed

 1 1/4 cups all-purpose flour